falkr/ttm4175/pages/security-4.md

 4. type *run* to run the exploit

-# Gaining remote access using backdoored FTP server
+# Example: Using backdoored FTP server

-Now that we’ve done a vulnerability scan and covered a way to run exploits, it’s time to do the actual “hacking”.
+Having done a vulnerability scan, it’s time to do the actual “hacking”.
 Your task is now to gain remote access to the Metasploitable machine and make your access persistent.

 Backdoors are methods of bypassing the security of a software program or operating system.
 They are like normal exploits, but they are deliberately part of the software.